edgedb/easy-edgedb/chapter4/index.md

   │              ^^^ Use DETACHED if you meant to refer to an uncorrelated default::NPC set
 ```

 - {eql:func}`docs:std::assert_single`.
-This is because the link is a single link.
+This is used here because the link is a single link.
 EdgeDB doesn't know how many results we might get: for all it knows, there might be 2 or 3 or more `Jonathan Harkers`.
 To guarantee that we are only creating a single link, we use the `assert_single()` function.
 Careful!
 This will return an error if more than one result is returned.

 Let's make a query to see who is single and who is not.
 This is easy by using a "computed" property, where we can create a new variable that we define with `:=`.
 First here is a basic query showing the names of each `Person` object's `lover`: